-* Summer 2020 Status – The Nicollet Commons Park water feature is under maintenance and is currently closed.
+* Spring 2021 Status – The Nicollet Commons Park water feature is under maintenance and is currently closed.

 Day Park and the Earley Lake Trail are a 4-acre park located on the corner of County Road 5 and Southcross Drive.
 The park includees a playground, picnic shelter, canoe rack rental for a handful of recreation opportunities.
 There is also a mile-long hard surface walking path surrounding the lake perfect for a morning walk, run or jog watching the sunrise.